 Building codes may not be closely followed or enforced, so, for example, do not lean on railings or windows, including in our hotel and on balconies.
 Scooters, motorbikes, and motorcycles can also be quite dangerous, whether as driver, passenger, cyclist, or pedestrian, especially considering variable road conditions, driving on the left side of roads, rain and slick roads, widespread DUI, and aggressive Thai driving styles (according to the World Health Organization, Thailand has the second highest rate of road fatalities, after Libya, in the world, mostly due to motorbikes).

-Therefore, do NOT ride a motorbike during HoT, whether as driver or passenger (and best not to do so at all, especially while in Thailand).
+Therefore, do NOT ride a motorbike/motorcycle during HoT, whether as driver or passenger (and best not to do so at all, especially while in Thailand).
 Likewise, do NOT go zip lining or to any water parks (or anything similar) during HoT, as too many people have been injured or killed doing these.
-Also, do NOT cliff jump, dive, or engage in any other especially risky activity during HoT.
-Further, our insurance does not cover these activities.
+Also, do NOT cliff jump, bungee jump, dive, or engage in any other especially risky activity during HoT.
+Further, our insurance does not cover these or other dangerous activities.
 Aside from the danger, these activities are prohibited and may result in failure of this course and expulsion from this program.

-Locks should be used on bags and hotel room doors should always be locked, whether one is inside or out.
+Locks should be used on bags and hotel room doors should always be locked, whether one is inside or out of the room.
 Money and important documents should be stored in a waist pouch, zipped or buttoned pocket, or otherwise in a way that would be difficult to snatch or pickpocket, especially while shopping, in crowded areas, in touristy zones, or while otherwise distracted.
 Never leave any bags or valuables unattended outside of the hotel room.